ObengKojo23/pizza-mania-sales-analysis/README.md

 - **`Seasonal Revenue Trends:`** Shows revenue by months, weeks, and days of the week, helping to identify sales cycles and potential seasonal promotions.

-- **`Menu Optimization Opportunities:`** Identifies low-performing pizzas that may need to be discontinued or adjusted, and suggests potential promotions to increase sales of specific items.
+- **`Menu Optimization Opportunities:`** Identifies low-performing pizzas that may need to be discontinued or adjusted and suggests potential promotions to increase sales of specific items.

-- **`Average Order Value (AOV):`** Measures the average revenue per order, useful for setting targets for up-selling or cross-selling.
+- **`Average Order Value (AOV):`** Measures the average revenue per order, helpful in setting targets for up-selling or cross-selling.

 - **`Sales Margin by Pizza Type:`** Tracks the margin of each pizza type, supporting decisions on pricing adjustments or cost-cutting.

-These KPIs were selected to provide a comprehensive view of the pizza mania’s sales dynamics, customer preferences, and overall performance.
+These KPIs were selected to provide a comprehensive view of Pizza Mania’s sales dynamics, customer preferences, and overall performance.
 They guide decision-making to optimize sales, enhance customer satisfaction, and increase profitability.

 ## Conclusion 📝

 This project offers valuable insights into the pizza outlet's sales dynamics, helping to inform business decisions on menu design, promotion strategies, and operational efficiency.
-The analysis is also a showcase of Power BI’s potential for transforming raw data into actionable insights, a skillset valuable in various industries.

 ---
 ### How to Run This Project 🚀